KarpelesLab/usdpython/README.md

 - precompiled macOS Python modules for Pixar's USD library
 - a set of sample scripts that demonstrate how to write usd files
 - the `fixOpacity` tool
-- usdzcreateassetlib, a standalone tool to generate an asset library from multiple assets
+- `usdzcreateassetlib`, a standalone tool to generate an asset library from multiple assets
+- `usdzaudioimport`, a standalone tool to attach audio files to usdz files

 The easiest way to start using these command-line tools is to double-click `USD.command` in the Finder.
 This will open a Terminal window with all necessary environment variables set.

 For more details, including demos, see the WWDC 2019 session "Working with USD": https://developer.apple.com/videos/play/wwdc2019/602/

-## usdzconvert (version 0.62)
+## usdzconvert (version 0.63)

 `usdzconvert` is a Python script that converts obj, gltf, fbx, abc, and usda/usdc/usd assets to usdz.
 It also performs asset validation on the generated usdz.